-Topics: Projects: Comments Key Procurement Projects Small Emergency Fire Appliance This is new prototype fire appliance that is smaller than the standard size and intended to compliment the authority's emergency response capability.
-Integrated Facilities Management (FM) All SYFR buildings and estates assets will be rolled up into a single managed service contract to rationalise the supply chain and achieve better value for money and responsiveness.
+Topics: Projects: Comments Renew contract for supply of Fuel Key Procurement Fuel Supply Projects Renew contract for supply and management of purchase Purchase Cards cards.
 Personal Protective Equipment (PPE) The existing PPE managed service contract is due for renewal and SYFR will be updating its requirements specifications before awarding a new contract.
 New Build Barnsley Fire Station The existing fire station at Barnsley will be replaced with a new build station.
-Currently at outline design stage.
-Close Proximity Crewing (CPC) Accommodation The construction of accommodation blocks at four strategic sites to enable fire crews to live on-site next to the fire station.
-Systems & Processes Update and Optimise the Purchase-to-Pay system (Integra) Introducing new functionality i.e. to manage fire-fighter clothing entitlements, budget management etc and to increase efficiency.
-Finalise moves to a paperless process (Purchase Orders, Supplier Invoices, Payments and Remittance Advice) All suppliers must provide an email address for PO's and Remittance Advices.
-Invoices must be submitted as email PDF attachments or as e-invoices.
-Payment by BACS.
+Currently at RIBA Stage 2.
+Refurbishment to 4 Stations Major refurbishment to 4 former CPC stations Systems & Processes Update and Optimise the Purchase-to-Pay system (Integra) Introducing new functionality i.e. to manage fire-fighter clothing entitlements, budget management etc and to increase efficiency.
 Reduce active Supplier numbers by 20% to below 1,000 Spend with suppliers below £500 pa will be reviewed for potential aggregation.
 Estates services will be merged into the Integrated FM contract.
 Introduce "Quick Quotes" module to YOR tenders.
 To enable buyers in departments to simply and quickly request "quotations" and suppliers to quickly respond.
-People Strengthen Procurement Leadership and Strategy To restructure the procurement team's roles, responsibilities; ensuring appropriate skills and competencies are inherent, and achievement measured against.
-Invest in the development of staff to ensure professional and governance standards are consistently upheld and best practice routinely adopted.
+People Strengthen Procurement Leadership and Strategy The restructure of the procurement team's roles, responsibilities; ensuring appropriate skills and competencies are inherent, and achievement measured against is complete and appropriately experienced and qualified staff are in place Invest in the development of staff to ensure professional and governance standards are consistently upheld and best practice routinely adopted.
 Procurement staff will be required to engage in continuous professional development (CPD).
-Buyers and staff in departments will receive ongoing refresher training.
-Undertake an expenditure analysis and implement a category management approach.
-Spend analysis will reveal opportunities for further collaboration and the rationalisation of supply chains.
+Buyers and colleagues in departments with procurement responsibilities will receive ongoing refresher training.
+Undertake an expenditure analysis and impleme a category management approach. nt Spend analysis will reveal opportunities for further collaboration and the rationalisation of supply chains.
 Introduce procurement related performance & compliance indicators.
 Spend through compliant arrangements will be measured and reported.
 Spend against contract award values will be monitored and reported.
 Savings will be captured and reported.